Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Moduli space of holomorphic annuli

 The boundary Case 1 cancels with those of Case 5, after taking sum over $\beta_1,\beta_2$.

 Similarly the boundary Case 2 cancels with those of Case 6, after taking sum over $\beta_1,\beta_2$.
-(We use the $T^n$-equivariance of the moduli space here.)
+(We use the $T^n$-equivariance of the moduli space and $\frak c$-perturbation here.)

 The boundaries of Cases 4 and 8 are zero.
-This is by the same reason as the (3) of Lemma \ref{bdrydescription}.
+This is by the same reason as Lemma \ref{bdrydescription}.3.
 (Namely unitality of the element $E$ there and compatibility with the forgetful map of our perturbations.)
-(Note that there are some other cases where bubble with no boundary marked points occurs at the different position.
+(Note that there are some other cases where bubbles with no boundary marked points occur at the different positions.
 They all can be handled in the same way.)